 Medevac jet with 6 people on board crashes in northeast Philadelphia neighborhood

-By Dalia Faheid, Mark Morales, Danny Freeman, Taylor Romine, Pete Muntean, Aaron Cooper and Emma Tucker, CNN
+By Dalia Faheid, Pete Muntean, Mark Morales, Danny Freeman, Taylor Romine and Aaron Cooper, CNN

 (CNN) — A twin-engine medevac jet crashed in a neighborhood in northeast Philadelphia Friday night, causing a fiery explosion, according to authorities and video from the scene.

-The private business jet, which had six people on board, was en route to Springfield-Branson National Airport in Missouri, the FAA said.
-Radio audio from air traffic control describes the downed Learjet in Philadelphia as a “medevac” flight.
+The private business jet was en route to Springfield-Branson National Airport in Missouri, the FAA said.
+Radio audio from air traffic control describes the downed Learjet as a “medevac” flight.

 The plane reached 1,650 feet shortly after takeoff before plunging, according to data from ADS-B Exchange.
 The data shows the final speed of descent was 11,000 feet per minute.